 If you’re not convinced about the impact of the recency effect, ask a colleague to read a list of words out loud to you, then try repeating back the words you remember.
 Chances are you’ll recall at least some of the first words you heard (that’s thanks to the primacy effect) but it’s likely that the majority of words you remember were those at the end of the list – the ones you heard last.

 In most aspects of life, the recency effect is perfectly harmless.
 But for hiring managers in the process of interviewing job candidates, it can shape which jobseekers are at top of mind for the job offer.

 As a hiring manager, you could interview a large number of candidates in any given day.
 It’s easy for faces to blur, names to lose resonance, and by the end of a long day each candidate can seem to merge with the next.
 It can be hard for individuals to stand out.
-That’s when you may be most likely to succumb to recency bias – favouring candidates towards the end of the interview process.
+That’s when you may be most likely to succumb to the recency effect – favouring candidates towards the end of the interview process.